 Penalties for Marijuana Possession

-- Possession of between one ounce and up to 50 pounds of cannabis is considered a misdemeanor, penalized by up to one year in prison and a maximum fine of $1,000.
+- Possession of between 1.5 ounces and up to 50 pounds of cannabis is considered a misdemeanor, penalized by up to six months in prison and a maximum fine of $1,000.

 - If you’re caught with more than 50 pounds of weed, it will be classified as a felony, involving punishment of at least five years in prison and $100,000 in fines.

-- Trying to distribute marijuana will land you a felony and is subject to different penalties depending on how much cannabis you distributed.
+- Trying to distribute marijuana will land you a felony and is subject to different penalties depending on how much cannabis you distribute.

 Is Weed Decriminalized in Maryland?